pulp/pulp_installer/roles/pulp_api/README.md

 This role **is tightly coupled** to the required `pulp_common` role, and inherits some of its variables.

-* `pulp_certs_dir`: Path where to generate or drop the keys for authentication tokens.
+* `pulp_certs_dir`: Path where to generate or drop the keys for authentication token and database fields.
 Defaults to '{{ pulp_config_dir }}/certs' .
 * `pulp_config_dir`
 * `pulp_group`